-It just seemed a natural assumption that all you’d have in a barn are rags – if you were lucky.
+It just seemed a natural assumption that all you’d have in a barn are rags.
 The thought that Mary knew she was having a baby and probably planning for the trip didn’t occur to me at all (learn why God’s timing is always perfect).

 Since she was and she did, it makes sense now that swaddling clothes are just types of clothes with a specific purpose, probably small blankets.
 So I’m sure that Mary took care to have plenty of whatever she needed to wrap Jesus in.

 The only real surprise for them was that they couldn’t find a regular place to stay.
-So even if they’d found a Hilton for the night baby Jesus would still be in swaddling clothes.
+So even if they’d found a hotel for the night, baby Jesus would still be in swaddling clothes.